All as bad as each other in destroying Doctor Who, its credibility, its legacy, and its fandom.

 Also its worth noting that to modern audiences, the Classic era style seems to be more popular.
-In 2017, Classic Who was the third best selling cult series (and the best selling sci fi series) on both DVD and Blue Ray in the entire world (with New Who only coming in at number 10.)
+In 2017, Classic Who was the third best selling cult series (and the best selling sci fi series) on both DVD and Blue Ray in the entire world.
+(New Who was still number 10.)

 In addition to this other than the first few episodes of Jodie’s era (which drew in viewers purely for the novelty of a female Doctor.)
 The revival has not been a hit since 2013, with viewers falling dramatically every year.